 In addition to Tanzanite – the most popular gemstone in the Zoisite Family of Gemstones – and the stunning, attention-grabbing Anyolite, AKA “ruby in Zoisite” gemstone so named because of the addition of corundum as in the ruby, the Zoisite family of gems has other notable and therefore worthy of further examination/identification members.
 They are as follows in no particular order of importance:

-Lepidolite, often accompanied by tourmaline and quartz crystals in granite or tin veins, is a truly remarkable mineral though not technically a stone at all but an important source of lithium (the lightest metal in the world) whose uses run from lithium batteries to household appliances, ornamental ware, mood-stabilizing drugs to jewellery.
-First discovered in the 18th century it was named ‘lilaite’ because of its lavender colour but later re-named Lepidolite by scientists using the Greek word ‘lepidos’ meaning scale because of its scaly appearance caused by flakes of lithium.
+Lepidolite, often accompanied by tourmaline and quartz crystals in granite or tin veins, is a truly remarkable mineral though not technically a stone at all but an important source of lithium (the lightest metal in the world) whose uses run from lithium batteries to household appliances, ornamental ware, mood-stabilizing drugs to jewelry.
+First discovered in the 18th century it was named ‘lilaite’ because of its lavender color but later re-named Lepidolite by scientists using the Greek word ‘lepidos’ meaning scale because of its scaly appearance caused by flakes of lithium.

 Thulite, sometimes called Rosaline, is a pink opaque variety of Zoisite but what sets the Thulite apart from other members in the Zoisite family is its limited supply and being rarely seen most people know nothing about it.
 But now, you are somewhat familiar with it and perhaps could even identify it.
 LL Private Jewellers could undoubtedly aid you in that pursuit.

-Fuchsite is another member of the Zoisite family AKA “a mineral of rejuvenation and renewal”, the “Stone of Health”, the “Wish Stone”, and the “Fairy Stone” because its sparkling emerald green colour with flecks of gold running through it is similar to the color of fairy dust.
+Fuchsite is another member of the Zoisite family AKA “a mineral of rejuvenation and renewal”, the “Stone of Health”, the “Wish Stone”, and the “Fairy Stone” because its sparkling emerald green color with flecks of gold running through it is similar to the color of fairy dust.
 Myth has it too that the Fuchsite will bring Happiness, Miracles and Blessings to the wearer.
 It was named for Johann Fuchs, a German mineralogist, and is the recognized astrological gem in the Zodiac calendar for Aquarius and Libra.

 Geodes are also found in the Zoisite family.
 What are Geodes?
 Well, Geodes are hollow rocks in which masses of matter, e.g. crystals, are secluded.
 The best example in the Zoisite family is the Anyolite or “Ruby in Zoisite” that, as I said above, resembles the Tourmaline Watermelon gemstone.

-For further information or to see the colorful Zoisite family of gems up close and personal you really should contact LL Private Jewellers where, guaranteed, you won’t be disappointed.
-You might even be inspired to design your your very own unique jewelry piece using these visually stunning Zoisite gemstones.
+The main source for these amazing Zoisite gems is Brazil.
+For further information or to see the colorful Zoisite family of gems up close and personal, you really should contact LL Private Jewellers.
+There, guaranteed, you won’t be disappointed.
+You might even be inspired to design your very own unique jewelry piece using these visually stunning Zoisite gemstones.